E-techy/New_Technology_Practice/docker_compose_commands.md

 # to start all services inside the root where the docker compose file is present
-docker compose up -d (The -d is for the detached mode)
+docker compose up -d (The -d is for the detached mode) docker compose up -d --build (to build the container image first then start it using the new code for the container)

 # to start the services from another root folder where the compose file is not present
 docker compose -f filepathtothecompose up -d